Do you think you can help me figure this one out?

 - Cognitive Impairment

-So despite knowing the power of a healthy diet, we still choose to deny it for ourselves.
-We still incorporate a large amount of junk and fast food into our diets.
+Despite knowing the power of a healthy diet, many of us still choose to deny it for ourselves.
+We still consume foods of convenience that are high in sugar, chemicals, and refined ingredients.
 I want to know why.

 So to understand the answer to my own question, I’ve tried to dig into my own reasons for falling off the wagon and having a bad week nutritionally.
 And I think I’ve found the culprit: apathy.
 I’m indifferent to eating one bad meal because in my mind, it doesn’t matter.
 It’s just once.